Pinchot–Ballinger controversy: Consequences

+The May 1912 issue of Punch depicts no-holds-barred fight between Taft (top) and Roosevelt.

-The firing of Pinchot, a close friend of Roosevelt, alienated many progressives within the Republican party and drove a wedge between Taft and Roosevelt himself, leading to the split of the Republican Party in the 1912 presidential election.
-The clash had a long-term influence on the conservation movement because it spread misconceptions about a class warfare dimension.
-Contrary to the stereotype, many businessmen supported conservation programs and many farmers and workers opposed them.
-Furthermore there was a good deal of overlap in the goals of the Interior Department, the Department of Agriculture, and the Army Corps of Engineers.
+Pinchot's dismissal alienated many Republican progressives and drove a wedge between Taft and Roosevelt personally, contributing to the split of the party in the 1912 presidential election.
+The clash had a long-term influence on the conservation movement, positioning it as one aspect of a broader class struggle between the rich, who ostensibly exploited resources, and the poor and working class, who benefited from their preservation.
+According to environmental historian Samuel P. Hays, however, many industrialists supported conservation programs, and many farmers and workers opposed them.

-Investigation
+As a leading icon of the progressive movement and conservation movement in the United States, Pinchot launched a political career in his native state of Pennsylvania.
+He served two terms as governor of Pennsylvania from 1923 to 1927 and 1931 to 1935.
+He made three unsuccessful bids for United States Senate and ran unsuccessfully for a final term as governor in 1938.

+Historical legacy

-Henry F. Pringle, in his 1939 biography of Taft, portrayed Ballinger as an innocent victim of vindictive Roosevelt loyalists and of yellow journalism that gave their accusations velocity:An examination of thousands of pages of evidence can lead the impartial reader only to the conclusion that Ballinger was the victim of an attack fostered by fanaticism and nurtured by bad journalism.
-But Pinchot, Glavis, Hapgood [of Collier's Weekly], Sullivan [also of Collier's], Marse Henry [Henry Watterson of the Louisville Courier-Journal] and the rest handed down their verdict against Ballinger in 1909 and 1910 and a large element of the public believed that they had spoken justly.Harold L. Ickes, Secretary of the Interior under Franklin Roosevelt, reached a conclusion similar to Pringle's.
-Ickes published a popular account of his findings in The Saturday Evening Post.
-After an official investigation, his findings were expanded to a 58-page report that asserts Ballinger's innocence and paints Pinchot as a vindictive publicity-seeker who pitilessly pursued Ballinger even after Ballinger's death.
+In 1939, Taft biographer Henry F. Pringle considered Ballinger an innocent victim of vindictive Roosevelt loyalists and of yellow journalism that gave their accusations validity:An examination of thousands of pages of evidence can lead the impartial reader only to the conclusion that Ballinger was the victim of an attack fostered by fanaticism and nurtured by bad journalism.
+But Pinchot, Glavis, Hapgood [of Collier's Weekly], Sullivan [also of Collier's], Marse Henry [Henry Watterson of the Louisville Courier-Journal] and the rest handed down their verdict against Ballinger in 1909 and 1910 and a large element of the public believed that they had spoken justly.Harold L. Ickes, interior secretary under Franklin D. Roosevelt, hired Glavis as a chief investigator in 1934 on the basis of his conduct during the controversy, during which Ickes had supported Pinchot and Glavis against Ballinger.
+Ickes found Glavis, who conducted unauthorized surveillance on employees whom he considered disloyal, generally insubordinate and excessively paranoid.
+Ickes published a popular account of his findings in The Saturday Evening Post, in which he recanted his 1910 position and referred to Ballinger as "an American Dreyfus."
+After an official investigation, his findings were expanded to a 58-page departmental report in 1940 that asserted Ballinger's innocence and paints Pinchot as a vindictive publicity-seeker who pitilessly pursued Ballinger even after Ballinger's death.